Vintoi/junior-dev-assignment/README.md

 # Reaktors Assignment for junior developers.

-Reaktors summer position assingment for junior developers.
+This is my solution Reaktors summer position assingment for junior developers.
+This was first time trying anything like this.

 ---
-This is a test